Geometric allocation approach to accelerating directed worm algorithm: Present approach

-Regarding the prefactor in Eq.~(\ref{chi}), we assume the present worm has the extra weight, $1/2$, for accepting the worm insertion and removal with probability one, and need to consider it for estimators related to the extended configuration.
+Let us consider the extra weight~$w$ in Eqs.~(\ref{chi}) and~(\ref{chi-sim-ell}).
+In the worm algorithm, we can arbitrarily set the weight of each state in the extended space: we assume that the present worm has extra weight, a factor of a half, to insert and remove the worm with probability one in the Ising model.
 The value of the extra weight comes from the fact that there are two possible directions for the worm head to go in.
-Then, in the susceptibility estimator~(\ref{chi}), the reweighting factor is multiplied by two, which is the inverse of the extra weight the worm carries.
-In addition, it is divided by four because we need the average of four reweighting factors, and divided by the coordination number because of multiple counts caused by the virtual shift from bonds to sites.
+We need to take this extra weight into account for estimators related to the extended space.
+In the susceptibility estimator~(\ref{chi}), the reweighting factor needs to be divided by the extra weight ($w=1/2$ for the Ising model).
 It is straightforward to calculate other quantities, such as the Fourier transformed correlation function and the correlation length.
-Note that while the extra weight worm carries is two in the case of the Ising model, it depends on model and worm variant used in simulation.
+Note that while being a factor of a half for the Ising model, the extra weight that the worm carries may depend on models and worm variants used in the simulation.